MyQuantJourney/MyQuantJourney/Python Projects/Hidden Markov Chain Regime Detector/README.md

 Here you can see the full python code for the Live Data Regime Detector.
-For the post, you can find it at:
+For the post, you can find it @ [www.MyQuantJourney.com](https://www.myquantjourney.com/building-a-live-regime-detector-dashboard-using-hidden-markov-chains/)